Best Of20 min read

 Copper

-If your entire real estate operation runs through Gmail, Google Calendar, and Google Drive — Copper was made for you.
-It's the only CRM officially recommended by Google, and the integration depth shows.
-Contacts, emails, and calendar events populate automatically inside Gmail without switching tabs.
+If your whole real estate operation lives in Gmail, Google Calendar, and Google Drive — Copper was designed for you.
+It's the only CRM officially recommended by Google, and the integration depth proves it.
+Contacts, emails, and calendar events populate automatically inside Gmail without tab switching.

-For agents who resist adopting new tools because they "live in their inbox," Copper basically removes that excuse.
-The sidebar widget inside Gmail shows you a contact's full relationship history, deal stage, and next tasks right alongside the email you're reading.
-There's no other CRM on this list that pulls that off as cleanly.
+For agents who resist adopting new tools because they live in their inbox — there's no shame, plenty do — Copper basically removes that excuse.
+The sidebar in Gmail shows you full relationship history, deal stage, and next tasks right next to the email.
+No other CRM pulls that off as seamlessly.

 Key Features: